High-intensity interval training, also known as HIIT, has been all the rage the last few years.

 To get the full effect of the workout, you need to give 100% of your energy during each cycle.
 Additionally, there should only be about 30 seconds of rest between each workout.

 For the best HIIT before and after results, you should complete a workout like this one a few times per week.
 In just one month, you should be able to see the beginnings of some stellar results.

 After one month or 30 days of regular HIIT workouts your endurance will improve dramatically.
 You’ll be able to complete the workouts with much greater ease, and the extra energy will likely carry over into your regular life.
 You’ll feel great!

 HIIT is also a great way to burn calories, which can help you lose fat — provided you’re eating properly and creating a calorie deficit.
 There is some evidence that HIIT is better for burning fat than many other types of exercise, all other factors being equal.

 However, don’t expect jacked, rippling muscles after just 1 month of high intensity interval training.
 HIIT isn’t the best mass builder around, however if you stick with the program and eat properly, you’ll lose a lot of fat and reveal excellent muscle tone over time.

-I spoke with several people about their experiences with HIIT workouts and how far they think people can go after one month.
+I spoke with several people about their experiences with HIIT workouts and how long it usually takes to see HIIT results.

 30 days may not seem like that long of a time, but it’s enough to make some drastic changes to your body.